AArnott/Xunit.Combinatorial/README.md

 arguments to run the test method with, resulting in two invocations of your test method with individual results reported for each invocation.

+To supply your own values to pass in for each parameter, use the `CombinatorialValuesAttribute`:

+    [Theory, CombinatorialData]
+    public void CheckValidAge([CombinatorialValues(5, 18, 21, 25)] int age)
+    {
+        // verifications here
+    }

+This will run your test method four times with each of the prescribed values.

  [NuPkg]: https://www.nuget.org/packages/Xunit.Combinatorial